raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 : any non-DSO DNS message (but not a DNS response).

 DSO message:
-: a DSO request message or a DSO unacknowledged message.
+: a DSO request message or a DSO unidirectional message.
 Whether a DSO message is a DSO Request or a DSO response is determined by the specification of its primary TLV.

 DNS response: